akirk/friends/README.md

 ## Changelog

+### 2.3.1
+- Remove stale ActivityPub version and use the information from WordPress.org (#195)
+- Allow mixing of post formats on the frontend
+- Allow filtering notifications by the incoming feed (#196)
+- Fix friends menu on other site (#189)
+- Added missing space to generated SQL query (#191)

 ### 2.3.0
 - The Wiki now contains a [Hooks Documentation](https://github.com/akirk/friends/wiki/Hooks) ([#167])
 - Frontend: Add CSS rule to fix odd resizing ([#166])